 - gamble more than they want to

 - gamble beyond their means

-- who may not be able to make informed or balanced decisions about gambling due to a mental health needs, alcohol, drugs, or cognitive impairments.
+- who may not be able to make informed or balanced decisions about gambling due to a mental health needs, alcohol or drugs."

-The licensing authority will consider this licensing objective on a case-by-case basis.
+The licensing authority will consider this licensing objective on a case by case basis.

-- 1.16 Conditions: Since the licensing authority must aim to permit the use of premises for gambling, it will not attach conditions that limit the use of the premises for gambling, except where that is necessary as a result of the requirement to act: - in accordance with the Gambling Commission guidance, the commission's codes of practice or this licensing authority's statement of policy; or - in a way that it is reasonably consistent with the licensing objectives.
+- 1.14 Conditions: Since the licensing authority must aim to permit the use of premises for gambling, it will not attach conditions which limit the use of the premises for gambling, except where that is necessary as a result of the requirement to act: - in accordance with the Gambling Commission guidance, the commission's codes of practice or this licensing authority's statement of policy; or - in a way that it is reasonably consistent with the licensing objectives.